Accessible packaging is the future

 Nestlé has teamed up with Arthritis Australia in order to ensure that everybody has access to their products.
 This is an unusual approach as due to laws on discrimination, you cannot single out people with mobility issues to act as a panel.
 However as Nestlé is consulting experts to ensure their products satisfy the largest market, it is clearly an approach that works.

 When asked about their strategy, Nestlé’s response was heartening: “At Nestlé we are putting the consumer at the centre of packaging development.
 This means creating packaging that is easy for people to use regardless of their age, disability or physical condition.
-Our journey began a decade ago when we received some confronting consumer feedback regarding a difficult to open coffee jar, we then realised we needed to address the needs of our aging population in the packaging design process better.
+Our journey began a decade ago when we received some confronting consumer feedback regarding a difficult to open coffee jar, we then realised we needed to address the needs of our ageing population in the packaging design process better.

 “Recognising that one in five Australians have arthritis, Nestlé Australia developed a partnership with Arthritis Australia, working with them – as well as the US-based Georgia Institute of Technology - to develop two reports that helped Nestlé design packaging that’s easier to open.
 We also developed a world-first packaging accessibility benchmark with these partners which is enabling us to design better packaging for all Australians – not just those with arthritis.”